roboes/neobroker-portfolio-importer/readme.md

 #### Description

 - Scraps and imports portfolio asset information from Scalable Capital and Trade Republic.
-Please note that for now it is not possible to retrieve the number os shares for Scalable Capital assets.

 #### Parameters